jsuereth/lambda-doge/README.md

     <name>
     <function application expr>

-Expressions can be one of three things:
+Expressions can be one of four things:

 1. An integer literal, e.g. `1` or `451`
 2. A boolean literal, i.e. `true` or `false`
 3. A function application, e.g. `MUCH <func> <args> !` **Note: the ! ends the function application**
+4. A Lambda expression, e.g. `MANY <arg names> <function-application>`

 Named expressions may also have 'holes', i.e. function arguments.
 These are denoted using the `SO` syntax, for example here is a method which adds one to any integer it is given: